RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/HostelTransfer/HostelTransfer.md

 const { role } = useContext(RoleContext);
 ```

-This retrieves the current user role from the `RoleContext` that must be provided higher in the component tree.
+This retrieves the current user role from the `RoleContext` that is provided higher in the component tree.

 The component then uses conditional rendering to show the appropriate interface.
 For authorized users, it renders the header and a role-specific component.
 For unauthorized users, it renders the header and an access denied message.

 Each interface is wrapped in a container for consistent spacing and layout.

-## Integration Points

-- **RoleContext**: The component expects to be nested within a `RoleContext.Provider` that supplies the current user role
-- **Child Components**: Relies on `HostelTransferStudent` and `HostelTransferAdmin` components for role-specific functionality

-## Notes

-- There's an unused import (`FaUtensils`) that should be removed
-- The component assumes the existence of `HostelTransferStudent` and `HostelTransferAdmin` components
-- The code follows a modular approach, separating concerns between different user roles